-Detailed below are a number of specific categories where there is evidence of increased vulnerability, and all school staff understand the need to be particularly vigilant, taking advice from the DSL if they believe they identify a child who may need extra support or referred to an external agency.
+All school staff need to understand the need to be particularly vigilant, taking advice from the DSL if they believe they identify a child who may need extra support or referred to an external agency.
+Staff must also ensure they are extra vigilant whilst working in the period post lockdown and whilst we continue to address the ongoing health and safety issues relating to the global pandemic.